jervin04/web_app_runbook/README.md

 We can also use LLMs to generate wordlists.
 Refer to the Using LLMS to Help Create Custom Wordlists Learning Module for more details.

 https://portal.offsec.com/library/learning-modules/using-llms-to-help-create-custom-wordlists-177893/

+# Types of Attacks
+This Learning Unit covers the following Learning Objectives:

+Review the Basic Concepts of Web Application Attacks Understand the Basic Concepts of Web Shells
+Now that we've explored how to enumerate web applications, we'll briefly review different types of web application attacks at a high level.
+Subsequent WEB-200 modules cover these attacks in more detail, but it is useful for us to have a basic understanding.

+Each type of web application vulnerability has a different target that usually falls into two categories: client-side and server-side.

+Client-side attacks target the users of the web application or their browser.
+This usually requires some form of user interaction, which could range from clicking a specific link to simply opening a vulnerable page.
+These types of attacks typically result in session hijacking or theft of sensitive data.

+Server-side attacks target the web application or its underlying server.
+These attacks tend to result in theft of sensitive data or remote code execution (RCE) on the server.

+# Authentication Bypass
+When we run authentication bypass attacks, we're trying to gain new permissions within the target application.
+This could mean bypassing the authentication functionality entirely to log in without valid credentials through SQL injection, brute forcing credentials, or hijacking another user's session using cross-site scripting.

+Depending on the configuration of the application, we might be able to abuse the application's Cross-Origin Resource Sharing (CORS) settings to perform malicious actions on behalf of another user.

+Once we have an authenticated session, we could also try to elevate our permissions within the application to a different role, such as going from a regular user account to an administrative user account.
+We might achieve this by manipulating session cookies, using XSS or weak CORS to target an administrative user, or using SQL injection to manipulate our user account.

+# Data Exfiltration
+One common goal during a web application assessment is to determine if attackers can access restricted or sensitive data they shouldn't have access to.

+As we gain access to a web application or a user's account, we need to determine if we can access sensitive data.
+This might include data about users, such as payment information (credit cards, gift cards, bank accounts, etc.) or personally identifiable information (PII).
+It could also include data related to the organization we are assessing, such as proprietary information.

+# Remote Code Execution
+The most severe vulnerabilities result in remote code execution (RCE), which allows us to execute arbitrary code on the target system or application.
+RCE vulnerabilities are particularly dangerous because they can allow attackers to take complete control of the target system.

+Attackers could use RCE vulnerabilities to exfiltrate data, install malware, modify or delete files, or even use the compromised system to launch further attacks.

+During a web application assessment, we'll typically use RCE to get a shell on the server.
+This could be a bind shell, which waits for a connection, a reverse shell, which sends a shell back to our machine, or a web shell, which allows us to run OS commands or arbitrary code from our browser.
+We'll explore web shells more in the next section.

+When we create a bind or reverse shell, we use programming language functionality or a binary on the target machine to interact with a socket.
+With a bind shell, we create an open socket on the target machine that waits for a connection.
+Once the bind shell is running, we need to connect to it in order to interact with it.
+To use a phone call metaphor, we make the call to connect to the bind shell.

+However, even if we are able to start a bind shell on a server, the vulnerable server's network architecture may prevent us from connecting to the shell.
+An application exposed through a reverse proxy or running on server using Network Address Translation (NAT) might prevent us from accessing non-HTTP ports on the server.

+A reverse shell sends a shell back to our system where we need a listener to handle the connection.
+To continue the phone call metaphor, the exploited machine makes the phone call to us and our listener answers the call.

+One common tool we'll use when interacting with shells is Netcat.
+There are actually two versions of Netcat: the "traditional" version and the openBSD version.
+Their high-level functionality is mostly the same from our perspective as attackers, with one noticeable difference.
+The traditional version has an option (-e) to execute a program after a connection is made.
+This feature is dangerous, as it can execute a shell environment, such as bash, giving the person connecting to the socket access to that environment.

+We can use Netcat to create a bind shell, connect to a bind shell, or create a listener to handle a reverse shell based on the options we set when running it.